gaphor/gaphor/docs/transaction.md

     ... # doctest: +ELLIPSIS
     Traceback (most recent call last):
     ...
-    TransactionError: No Transaction on stack.
+    gaphor.transaction.TransactionError: No Transaction on stack.

 Transactions may be nested: